The First Homestead

 By Addison Erwin Sheldon, 1913

 The free homestead law has been called the most important act for the welfare of the people ever passed in the United States.
 Under this law, any man or woman twenty-one years old or the head of a family can have 160 acres of land by living on it for five years and paying about $18 in fees.
-For the first 80 years of United States history, there were no free homesteads.
+No free homesteads existed for the first 80 years of United States history.
 The settlers were obliged to buy their land.
-The price was low but they were often very poor and in many cases lost their land after living upon and improving it because they had no money to pay for it.
+The price was low, but they were often very poor and, in many cases, lost their land after living upon and improving it because they had no money to pay for it.

-In 1852 a party called the Free Soil party, demanded free homesteads for the people.
-In 1854 the first free homestead bill was introduced in Congress by Congressman Galusha A. Grow of Pennsylvania.
+In 1852, the Free Soil Party demanded free homesteads for the people.
+In 1854, Congressman Galusha A. Grow of Pennsylvania introduced the first free homestead bill in Congress.
 The people of the West and poor people everywhere were in favor of the bill.
-There was strong opposition to it, however.
+However, there was strong opposition to it.

-The first Homestead Act required the settler to pay twenty-five cents an acre for his land and was passed in 1860.
-This bill was vetoed by President Buchanan.
-It was not until May 20, 1862, that the free Homestead Act was finally passed and signed by President Abraham Lincoln.
+The first Homestead Act passed in 1860, required the settler to pay twenty-five cents an acre for his land.
+President Buchanan vetoed this bill.
+It was not until May 20, 1862, President Abraham Lincoln finally passed and signed the Free Homestead Act.
 The law took effect on January 1, 1863.

 Daniel Freeman when older.

 The first free homestead in the United States was taken by Daniel Freeman on Cub Creek in Gage County, Nebraska, about five miles northwest of Beatrice.
-Daniel Freeman was born in Ohio in 1826 and moved with his parents to Illinois in 1835.
-He was intensely interested in the free homestead bill from the time it was first introduced in Congress.
-Year after year he watched its progress and hoped for its passage and many times said that he wished to be the first man to take a homestead.
+Daniel Freeman was born in Ohio in 1826 and moved to Illinois with his parents in 1835.
+He was intensely interested in the Free Homestead Bill when it was first introduced in Congress.
+Year after year, he watched its progress and hoped for its passage, and many times, he said that he wished to be the first man to take a homestead.

-When the free homestead bill was signed Daniel Freeman was a soldier in the Union army.
-A few months later he was given a brief furlough and came to Nebraska to look over the beautiful country, then lying vacant, for a home.
+When the Free Homestead Act was signed, Daniel Freeman was a soldier in the Union Army.
+A few months later, he was given a brief leave and came to Nebraska to look over the beautiful country, then lay vacant for a home.
 He found the place that suited him and started for the nearest United States land office, which was then at Brownville, Nebraska, arriving there on December 31, 1862.

-The little town was thronged with settlers who had come there to take the land.
-That night there was a New Year’s Eve party at the hotel, which was attended by all.
-The new Homestead Act was to go into effect the next day but as New Year’s was a holiday the land office would not be open until January 2nd.
+The little town thronged with settlers coming there to take the land.
+All attended a New Year’s Eve party at the hotel that night.
+The new Homestead Act was to go into effect the next day, but as New Year’s was a holiday, the land office would not be open until January 2.

-Mr. Freeman was under orders to join his regiment and expected to leave the next day.
-He told his story and his great desire to be the first homesteader in the United States.
-All the others agreed that he should have the first chance and with him persuaded a clerk in the land office to open the office a few minutes past midnight on January 1st for Daniel Freeman alone.
+Mr. Freeman was ordered to join his regiment and expected to leave the next day.
+He told his story about his great desire to be the first homesteader in the United States.
+All the others agreed that he should have the first chance, and with him, they persuaded a clerk in the land office to open the office a few minutes past midnight on January 1 for Daniel Freeman alone.

-The Palmer-Epard Cabin built in 1867 was originally located 14 miles northeast of Freeman’s homestead.
+The Palmer-Epard Cabin built in 1867 was originally located 14 miles northeast of Freeman's homestead.
 The cabin was moved to Homestead National Monument in June of 1950.
-By Kathy Weiser-Alexander.
+By Kathy Alexander.

 So it came that Daniel Freeman made homestead entry number one and afterward received homestead patent number one for 160 acres on Cub Creek near Beatrice.
-Thus Nebraska has the honor of having the first homestead in the United States.
-Since that time over 1,000,000 homesteaders have followed Daniel Freeman’s example, receiving over 120,000,000 acres of land as a free gift from our government.
+Thus, Nebraska is honored to have the first homestead in the United States.
+Since then, over 1,000,000 homesteaders have followed Daniel Freeman’s example, receiving over 120,000,000 acres of land as a gift from our government.
 Of these homesteaders over 100,000 have lived in Nebraska.
 Nothing has helped so much in the settlement of the West as its free lands.
 One of the songs sung everywhere after the passage of the Homestead Act had for its refrain these words:

 “Come along, come along, make no delay,